The follicular phase: everything you need to know about this period of the menstrual cycle

 What is the follicular phase?

-• The menstrual phase or periods ;
+- The menstrual phase or period;

-• Ovulation;
+- Ovulation;

-• The luteal phase.
+- The luteal phase.

 The ovaries contain a stock of 500,000 follicles.
 All these follicles have one thing in common: they want to provide the next oocyte.
 During this phase, the oocyte prepares to leave the ovary and become an egg.
 The oocyte then travels through the fallopian tubes to the uterus, where it may meet a spermatozoon.
-If fertilization does not occur, it will be expelled during the next periods.
+If fertilization does not occur, it will be expelled during the next period.

 During the follicular phase, also known as the pre-ovulatory phase, hormones change.
 Estrogen increases, which will :

-• Thicken the endometrium (uterine lining);
+- Thicken the endometrium (uterine lining);

-• Maturation of the ovarian follicle;
+- Maturate the ovarian follicle;

-• Modify cervical mucus to make it more translucent and less thick, to facilitate the passage of spermatozoa.
+- modify the cervical mucus to make it more translucent and less thick, to facilitate the passage of spermatozoa.

 What happens in the body during the follicular phase?